theinterned/backbone-responsive-view/readme.md

 ```

 # Changelog
-## v2.0.0 — Upgrade to Enquire.js v2.0.1 compatibility
+## v2.0.0 — Enquire.js v2.0.1 Compatibility
-- Upgraded the Enquire.js version
+- Upgraded the Enquire.js version from 1.4.0 to 2.0.1
-- Dropped the use of enquire.listen() and enquire.fire() by the ResponsiveView mixin.
+- ResponsiveView mixin no longer uses enquire.listen() and enquire.fire().

 ## v1.0.0 — Initial release
 - Tested with Backbone 0.9.2 and Responsive.js 1.4.0